timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 or character anywhere***.

 # Shared Context
-I thought back to the fervent back and forth of our discussion.
+I thought of the fervent back and forth of our discussion.
 How did we manage to communicate complicated ideas so effectively?
 Our first attempt without the whiteboard was a failure, but somehow adding the whiteboard into the discussion completely facilitated effective communication.
 Not only that, but we did it without having to *name* any of the myriad, individual parts of the process.
 There were no "DataProcessFactory Factories" or "AbstractManagerImpl".